top of page

 Understanding Conditioning

-One of the most useful things Human Design offers beginners is a framework for recognising conditioning — the accumulated pressure to act like others, to keep up with energy that is not yours, to make decisions from expectation, bypassing the body's own process.
+One of the most useful things Human Design offers beginners is a framework for recognising conditioning - the accumulated pressure to keep pace with energy that is not yours and to make decisions from expectation.
+Recognising these patterns in your own experience is where deconditioning begins.
 Human Design invites you to notice it in your own patterns and experiences.
 Recognition is the starting point.

 A Simple Way to Begin

-The most grounded starting point tends to be observation — noticing when energy feels available and when it fades, when the pressure to act appears and where it seems to come from, when decisions feel settled afterward and when they do not.
-Understanding grows through lived moments, not through accumulating more information about the chart.
+The most grounded starting point tends to be observation - noticing when energy is available and when it fades, and how a decision feels a day later - settled, or unresolved.
+Understanding grows through lived moments; more information about the chart can wait.

 Once you know your type and have a basic sense of how decision-making works for your design, you already have enough to begin the experiment, and the rest tends to clarify through lived experience.